cibernox/ember-cpm/README.md

 To run the test suite just once and exit run `make test-ci`.

-You can also run the test suitein watch mode with `broccoli serve`.
+You can also run the test suite in watch mode with `broccoli serve`.

 ### Run tests